sarmasikerol/firebase-y-a/README.md

-# Firebase Authentication with Redux Toolkit and Tailwind CSS
+# Firebase Authentication with Redux Toolkit

 ## 📖 Overview
 This project demonstrates a Firebase Authentication workflow integrated with Redux Toolkit for state management and Tailwind CSS for styling.
 It provides user-friendly authentication features such as login, registration, and password updates.